tcsenpai/g1/README.md

 ### Credits

+multi1 is derived from g1.

 g1 was originally developed by [Benjamin Klieger](https://x.com/benjaminklieger).
-This multi1 fork was developed by [tcsenpai](https://github.com/tcsenpai).